aukspot/dles/README.md

 - [LA Times Wordflower](https://www.latimes.com/games/wordflower) - Find words using the letters in the flower, always using the center letter.
 - [Langle](https://langle.uk) - Guess the world language from a few example sentences.
 - [Letroso](https://letroso.com/en/daily) - Guess the secret word that can be up to 10 letters long.
-- [Letterbrew](https://www.ted.com/games/letter-brew) - Transform 3 words letter by letter based on the given clues.
-Then, place the words in the right categories to guess the final word.
 - [Lettered](https://lettered.io) - Move letter tiles on the board to spell out the hidden phrase.
 - [Letteripher](https://letteripher.com) - Guess letters to reveal all words of some daily category without losing all your lives.
 - [LetterLoop](https://theletterloop.com) - Place the 8 letters in the circle to make two 5-letter words that share their first and last letters.